TAKE A LOOK-Bonn climate talks seek to pin down global deal rules

-Nov 17 (Reuters) - Government representatives and officials at U.N. climate talks in Bonn, Germany, have been working on a “rule book” for the 2015 Paris Agreement to shift the world economy from fossil fuels this century.
+Nov 17 (Reuters) - Government representatives and officials at U.N. climate talks in Bonn, Germany, are working on a “rule book” for the 2015 Paris Agreement to shift the world economy from fossil fuels this century.

 Talks among almost 200 nations end on Nov.
 17.